simonhaemmerle/msdp-setup/README.md

 kubectl apply -f resources/superset.yaml
 ```

-To visit the Superset UI simply run `stackablectl services list` to get the correct endpoint.
+To visit the Superset UI simply run `stackablectl stacklet list` to get the correct endpoint.
 For more information on stackablectl - a Stackable-native command-line tool - visit [this GitHub repository](https://github.com/stackabletech/stackablectl).

 > To find resource blueprints please visit either the [official documentation](https://docs.stackable.tech/home/stable/operators/) or the [Stackable GitHub repositories](https://github.com/stackabletech).
 Please make sure to use resources for the **correct Stackable release version** - the version is defined in the Terraform configuration file.